Organizations Addressing This Issue

-A variety of organizations advocate for a higher minimum wage.
-Listed below are several major national organizations that work on this issue, providing legal and other expertise as well as helping to organize campaigns state by state.
-The staffs and websites of these organizations provide a wealth of information and analysis about minimum wage reform on both the state and federal levels.
+A variety of organizations advocate for a higher minimum wage, for example to $15 an hour.
+Some oppose that kind of increase.
+Listed below are several major national organizations that support studies and writings on this issue, providing legal and other expertise, testimony before Congress and staff assistance to various states on wage issues.
+The staffs and websites of these organizations provide a wealth of information and analysis about wage issues and reform proposals on the state and federal levels.

 American Enterprise Institute